 Returning home, we were shocked to find dozens of cards from strangers.
-My husband recalled asking CHM to share my prayer request with the Prayers Unceasing program [link to Prayers Unceasing post when published].
-Everything fell into place No wonder I felt better—thousands of people were praying for me.
+My husband recalled asking CHM to share my prayer request with the Prayers Unceasing program.
+Everything fell into place.
+No wonder I felt better—thousands of people were praying for me.

 My digestive issues improved, but they never completely healed.
 Upon reviewing an MRI, my general practitioner said she was sorry to see so much cancer.
 I received infusions every three weeks, hoping to keep the aggressive cancer from growing.

 One month later, my oncologist ordered a PET scan to see if the infusions were working.
 I was nervous about what the test would reveal, yet God comforted me.
 In the week leading up to our appointment to hear the results, a praise song kept ringing in my head.

 At the appointment, the doctor told me that the PET scan came back with normal results.
 My husband started crying.
 I couldn’t comprehend the news.
 Our doctor, who wasn’t a Christian, went back through all the test results and ordered more tests because he couldn’t believe what he was seeing.

 But the result was the same: I was healed of cancer.